UMAprotocol/UMIPs/UMIPs/umip-152.md

 The reason to add these extra requirements for complex or potentially risky transactions is to make it easy for oracle observers to evaluate proposals within a short challenge window and dispute proposals that are obviously invalid.

 The more important a transaction is, the more requirements the DAO may want to put into their rules around that transaction.
 That makes it more likely that a disputer will step in to block bad proposals with confidence that they will be backed up by UMA voters since some unambiguous requirement was not fulfilled.

-### Rule Change Race Conditions
-A clever exploiter (see: Important Special Case) who identifies a loophole may submit a proposal shortly before the start of a new UMA voting cycle, with the expectation that their proposal will be disputed quickly and voted on in the next UMA voting cycle but a change in rules will not be made in time to block their malicious proposal.

-Ideally, the rules will include enough checks and balances to prevent this scenario from happening.
-There is a great deal of responsibility on the DAO to write safe and effective rules.

-But if they fail to do so and a malicious transaction comes through right before an UMA voting cycle, the DAO should consider having an extra failsafe that allows for rapid rule changes through some mechanism outside of UMA's oracle.

-For example, the rules may specify that they will "shut down" and become invalid if 50% of voters in an emergency Snapshot poll, or 3-of-5 signers on an emergency multi-sig, vote to invalidate them.
-In that scenario, UMA voters will check if the shutdown condition was triggered when evaluating a proposal.

-It is also possible that the DAO will have an emergency multi-sig with the power to delete proposals directly (see below).

 ### Continued Use of an Emergency Administrative Multi-Sig
 In the long run, it should be possible to replace multi-sig control of a Gnosis Safe, with all governance actions going through the Optimistic Governor.
 While the Optimistic Governor is being implemented, however, and best practices around DAO rules are being established, it may be useful to retain a multi-sig as an emergency override mechanism.